 All faculty are asked to submit the brief CRC OER Award Program Application.
 Information provided on this form will allow OER Support staff to better understand your needs and to help you get started on your projects.
 See OER Award Program Frequently Asked Questions.

-Adjunct and full-time classroom faculty are eligible to receive the award, which will be disbursed upon achievement of milestone targets.
+All adjunct and full-time faculty are eligible to receive the award, which will be disbursed upon achievement of milestone targets.
+Even non-classroom faculty and faculty who have already converted their courses to OER and ZTC can participate in categories two and three.
 The goal is to replace traditional learning materials from for-profit publishers with OER in all course sections, making CRC a fully Zero Textbook Costs campus.

 Awardees will commit to the following: